Nikon (Nippon Kogaku) 20×120 Big Eye Binocular Telescope, Imperial Japanese Navy, c.1940s, on Carl Zeiss Field Tripod

 A 20×120 big eye naval binocular telescope by Nippon Kogaku — the manufacturer known today as Nikon — produced for the Imperial Japanese Navy in the 1940s.
 With 120-millimeter objectives and twenty times magnification, this is an instrument of exceptional resolving power, built to the exacting standards of a navy whose optical industry was among the finest in the world.
 The original Nikon nameplate is retained, stamped Nippon Kogaku, Made in Japan.

 The sand-cast aluminum body has been hand-polished to a mirror finish, every surface worked to a uniform brilliance that preserves the original casting details throughout.
 It is presented on a Carl Zeiss field tripod of c.1940s manufacture — the two foremost optical names of the mid-twentieth century, German and Japanese, united on a single stand.
-The optics are in excellent condition.

 A 20×120 big eye naval binocular telescope by Nippon Kogaku — the manufacturer known today as Nikon — produced for the Imperial Japanese Navy in the 1940s.
 With 120-millimeter objectives and twenty times magnification, this is an instrument of exceptional resolving power, built to the exacting standards of a navy whose optical industry was among the finest in the world.
 The original Nikon nameplate is retained, stamped Nippon Kogaku, Made in Japan.

 The sand-cast aluminum body has been hand-polished to a mirror finish, every surface worked to a uniform brilliance that preserves the original casting details throughout.
 It is presented on a Carl Zeiss field tripod of c.1940s manufacture — the two foremost optical names of the mid-twentieth century, German and Japanese, united on a single stand.
-The optics are in excellent condition.